dc-fukuoka/mps/README.md

 - implement ICCG method and replace CG method with it
 - create a function to find neighber particles in the effective radius(using hash table is better?)
 - continue the verification
-- parallelization by OpenMP, MPI
+- parallelize the code by OpenMP, MPI

 ---
 a calculation result(water collapse in a box) is below.